CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

         ],
     )

-Sometimes class config or child config depends on parameter itself.
+Sometimes the class config or child config depends on the parameter itself.
 If this is the case, we recommend creating them before building the aci payload.

 Performing the request
 """"""""""""""""""""""
-The ``get_diff()`` method is used to perform the diff, and takes only one required argument, ``aci_class``.
-In other words, it is used to make a comparison between the aci payload and the existing configuration, and only create what's actually needed between the two.
+The ``get_diff()`` method is used to perform the diff and takes only one required argument, ``aci_class``.
+In other words, it is used to make a comparison between the ACI payload and the existing configuration, and only create what's actually needed between the two.
 Example: ``aci.get_diff(aci_class='fvBD')``

 The ``post_config()`` method is used to make the POST request to the APIC by taking the result from ``get_diff()``.
 This method doesn't take any arguments and handles check mode.
 Example: ``aci.post_config()``.